 ● Tank vehicles

-Furthermore, a Class A CDL and the proper endorsements will authorize you to operate some vehicles under Class B and Class C.
+Furthermore, a Class A CDL and the proper endorsements will authorize you to operate some vehicles under Class B and Class C. In addition to a Class A CDL, you’ll also need other trucking permits to haul freight.

 - Class B CDL